zhoubihn/clisp-notes/key-points.md

 * a number, including
     * integers such as -2, -1, 0, 1, 2, and so on;
     * fractions such as
-    * float numbers such as 1.0,
+    * floating-point numbers such as 1.0,
 * a string,
 * a symbol.